Directly imaging spin polarons in a kinetically frustrated Hubbard system: Itinerant Spin Polaron

-At the heart of the mechanism responsible for the formation of polarons in our experiment is the phenomenon of kinetic frustration, which has received much recent theoretical attention~\cite{zhang2018, morera2021attraction, morera2023high,davydova2023itinerant,Samajdar_Bhatt_2023,schlomer2023kinetic,lee2023triangular}.
+At the heart of the mechanism responsible for the formation of polarons in our experiment is the phenomenon of kinetic frustration, which has received much recent theoretical attention \hbox{\cite{zhang2018, morera2021attraction,chen2022proposal,morera2023high,davydova2023itinerant,Samajdar_Bhatt_2023,schlomer2023kinetic,lee2023triangular,van2022holes}}.
 This describes the reduction of the mobility of dopants due to the destructive interference of different propagation paths in certain lattice geometries, including the triangular one.
 To release this frustration and lower the kinetic energy of the dopants, the system develops magnetic correlations.
 The resulting magnetism, known as kinetic magnetism, is closely related to that studied by Nagaoka is his seminal work~\cite{Nagaoka1966}, but is more robust in that it is predicted to survive for finite interactions and doping.

-Indeed, kinetic magnetism has been observed very recently in doped van der Waals heterostructures through measurements of the spin susceptibility~\cite{tang2020simulation,ciorciaro2023kinetic}.
-Magnetisation plateaus attributed to kinetic effects have also been measured in these materials~\cite{tao2023}.
+Indeed, signatures of kinetic magnetism above half filling have been observed very recently in doped van der Waals heterostructures through measurements of the spin susceptibility~\cite{tang2020simulation,ciorciaro2023kinetic}, while separate measurements of magnetisation plateaus attributed to kinetic effects below half filling have also been measured in these materials~\cite{tao2023}.
 Our experimental results provide a microscopic picture underlying these observations.
-More broadly, our results motivate studying the properties of doped Mott insulating states in triangular lattices, including superconductivity, from the perspective of self-organisation of itinerant spin polarons~\cite{dagotto1994correlated,alexandrov1996polarons,Lee_Nagaosa_Wen_2006,bohrdt2021exploration,morera2021attraction}.
+More broadly, our results motivate studying the properties of doped Mott insulating states in triangular lattices, including superconductivity, from the perspective of self-organisation of itinerant spin polarons~\cite{alexandrov1996polarons,Lee_Nagaosa_Wen_2006,bohrdt2021exploration,morera2021attraction}.

 Our system consists of a two-dimensional degenerate gas of $^6$Li that is an equal mixture of two spin species corresponding to the first ($\ket{\uparrow}$) and third ($\ket{\downarrow}$) lowest hyperfine states of the atom.
-The gas is loaded adiabatically into a an optical lattice realising a triangular lattice Hubbard model,
+The gas is loaded adiabatically into an optical lattice realising the triangular lattice Hubbard model,

 where $ \hat{c}^{\dagger}_{i\sigma} $ ($\hat{c}_{i\sigma}$) creates (destroys) a fermion of spin at lattice site $i$, the number operator $\hat{n}_{i\sigma} = \hat{c}^{\dagger}_{i\sigma}\hat{c}_{i\sigma}$ measures site occupation and $\expval{i,j}$ denotes nearest-neighbor sites.
 In the model, particles hop with $t>0$.
 With this sign of the tunneling, a particle in an empty lattice can lower its energy by delocalizing on each lattice bond in a symmetric spatial orbital (Fig.~\ref{fig:1}a).
 The corresponding band structure is particle-hole asymmetric, and the particle attains its minimal energy of $-6t$ at zero quasi-momentum.
 Kinetic frustration can be understood by considering the opposite scenario of a single hole moving in a spin-polarized background.
 In this case, the Hamiltonian is better expressed in terms of hole operators with $\hat{h}_{i}^\dagger=\hat{c}_{i}$,